-- 34. The reclamation must be constructed within the area marked 'Proposed Reclamation' on plan CO3 contained in Appendix 1. - 35.
-The reclamation must be designed by a suitably experienced Chartered Professional Engineer, with input from other relevant specialists. - 36.
+- 41.34.
+The reclamation must be constructed within the area marked [XXXX]'Proposed Reclamation' on plan [insert plan reference].C03 contained in Appendix 1. - 42.35.
+The reclamation must be designed by a suitably experienced Chartered Professional Engineer, with input from other relevant specialists.
+These experts could include, but are not limited to, marine ecologists, coastal process experts, and tangata whenua. - 43-36.
 A Chartered Professional Engineer with relevant experience in reclamation construction must oversee the construction of the reclamation to ensure it complies with the design.
-A statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent). - 37.
-Any material deposited into the reclamation areas for bulk filling must only consist of the following: - (a) Dredge Spoil; and/or - (b) Imported material, including sand, soil, rock, gravel, and crushed concrete; and/or - $\begin{tabular}{ll} \end{tabular} \begin{tabular}{ll} \end{tabular} \beg$
+A statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent). - 44-37.
+Any material deposited into the reclamation areas for bulk filling must only consist of the following: - a.(a) Dredge Spoil; and/or - b.(b) Imported cleanfill material, including sand, soil, rock, gravel, and crushed concrete; and/or - €-(c) Construction materials, including stabilising agents such as cement or lime.